gridai/grid-docs/docs/features/runs/1_Creating Runs/2_Adv Runs/2_creating-runs-with-dockerfile.md

 sidebar_label: Creating Runs from Dockerfile
 ---
 :::note
-The examples assume you have already installed and setup Grid.
-If you haven't already please visit the [Getting Started](https://docs.grid.ai/getting-started) page.
+The following examples assume you have already installed and setup Grid.
+If you haven't, please visit the [Getting Started](https://docs.grid.ai/getting-started) page.
-Also, if you encounter issues please check the [FAQ](https://docs.grid.ai/features/runs/faq.md).
-We periodically update this with user questions.
 :::

 # Creating Runs from a Dockerfile
-## Running Experiments With a Dockerfile

 Grid supports the creation of Runs using `Dockerfile` files.
-Dockerfiles are a container specification that determines how images are be built.
-You can find documentation about Dockerfiles [here](https://docs.docker.com/engine/reference/builder).
+Dockerfiles are a container specification that determines how images are to be built.
+You can find documentation about Dockerfiles [from the official Docker documentation](https://docs.docker.com/engine/reference/builder).

 :::note
-When using this option, the requirements.txt file in the root project directory is ignored unless explicity stated in a `RUN` command within the Dockerfile.
+When using the dockerfile option, the requirements.txt file in the root project directory is ignored by Grid unless explicity referenced in a `RUN` command within the Dockerfile.
 :::

 ### Step 0: Create a Dockerfile